ansys/pyprimemesh/doc/source/user_guide/surfer.rst

     :width: 300pt
     :align: center

+    **Surface mesh displayed**

 ==================
 Remeshing Surfaces
 ==================

-The following example shows you the procedure how to:
+The following example shows you the procedure to:

 * Import faceted geometry (.stl) and visualize the model
 * Create curvature size control and compute volumetric size field (visit :ref:`ref_index_sizing` section for more information.)